eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 #### Detectors

-Detectors are additionals wich save information about vehicles that passed over a certain position on the lane.
+Detectors are additionals which save information about vehicles that passed over a certain position on the lane.

 ##### Induction Loops Detectors (E1)